web25Lucius/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

-    reusable code that functions on it's own and can be mass produced without repitition (DRY)
+    reusable modular code that functions on it's own and can be mass produced without repitition (DRY)

 ### Git Set up